yujhe/gphotos-sync/README.md

 Clone this repo and use ./doauth.sh to create and authenticated profile dir and ./test.sh to test that it works.
 Or use ./test.sh to do your initial sync.

 RESTART_SCHEDULE sets how ofen you start the sync from the beginning in order to check for files that were uploaded with an older date.
 Normally sync will only download files with a newer "date taken" than the most recently downloaded file.

+## Regarding language

+It may be necessary to set your account language to "English (United States)" for this to work (see [#2](https://github.com/spraot/gphotos-sync/issues/2)).
+This is the likely cause if you see date parsing errors or similar.